Battle Summary – Aftermath of the Battle of Gettysburg

-Aftermath of the Battle of Gettysburg – This article summarizes the aftermath of the bloodiest battle in American history (July 1-3, 1863).
-Click to read a chronological summary of the Battle of Gettysburg:
+Aftermath of the Battle of Gettysburg: This article summarizes the aftermath of the bloodiest battle in American history (July 1-3, 1863).

 Aftermath of the Battle of Gettysburg

-The Army of Northern Virginia retreated.
 Gen. Robert E. Lee led his army back to Virginia after waiting for a Union counter-attack that never came.
-Gen. George G. Meade’s Army of the Potomac did not pursue Lee aggressively enough to prevent Lee from escaping south across the Potomac River.
-President Abraham Lincoln was sorely disappointed that the Battle of Gettysburg was not Lee’s final defeat.
-(Notably, the Confederate port city of Vicksburg, Mississippi, fell to Union Gen. Ulysses S. Grant on July 4, 1863.)
+In other words, Gen. George G. Meade’s Army of the Potomac did not pursue Lee aggressively enough to prevent Lee from escaping south across the Potomac River, and so the Army of Northern Virginia retreated.
+As a result, President Abraham Lincoln was sorely disappointed that the Battle of Gettysburg was not Lee’s final defeat.
+And even though the Confederate port city of Vicksburg, Mississippi, fell to Union Gen. Ulysses S. Grant on July 4, 1863, Lee remained a threat.

 |Union:||Reynolds, Zook, Weed, Farnsworth, and (posthumously) Vincent|